EmiLzLz/shopping-sections/README.md

 About

-A shopping sections made it with
-React, with a responsive design.
+Shopping sections made in React, with a responsive design.

 Technologies